james-lawlor/james-lawlor.github.io/biotrain-2019/index.md

 * Unzipping `data-shell.zip`: You want to end up with a folder on your Desktop called `data-shell`, and inside it, folders like `creatures` and `molecules` and files like `notes.txt`.
 Some versions of Windows may automatically unzip the file such that you have a folder `data-shell` inside another folder called `data-shell` which may become confusing.
 See "Detailed Windows Setup Instructions" below.

 ### Detailed-Windows-Setup-Instructions
+1. Download the [Git for Windows](https://gitforwindows.org/) installer (version 2.2.1.0).
+The download link should automatically choose the right installer for your version of Windows.
+2. Navigate to your Downloads folder and run the installer.
+3. Git 2.2.1.0 Setup: Use the default options in the "Select Components" screen.
+Choose the Nano editor for the default editor.
+Use the default options in the following screens.

 ### Acknowledgements
 **Presenters:**